Be the source of new life by planting a tree!

 Create a leaderboard to see who plants the most trees.
 If you want some added competition, create a second leaderboard on who’s tree/trees are growing the tallest.

-- What location will benefit the most from new trees?
+- What location could use some new trees?

-- How will these new trees benefit the environment in addition to your community?
+- How will these new trees help the environment and your community?

 - Tree Planting Sign-Up Sheet